 One is that health is the best investment one can make in one’s life.
 And, notwithstanding the recent epidemic, today’s standards of living are unquestionably higher than in the past.
 We’ve never had such a good time or had such a good life

 .
-Despite the fact that we are still victims of hundreds of ailments, including those caused by ageing.
+Even though we are still victims of hundreds of ailments, including those caused by ageing.

 To tackle it,